ogmela/OFTB/README.md

 # 📚 OFTB — One For The Books

-**One For The Books (OFTB)** is a thoughtfully designed physical journal made for writers, thinkers, and creatives.
-The companion website, [forthebooks.co](https://forthebooks.co), serves as a clean, modern marketing and product showcase for the journal.
+**One For The Books (OFTB)** is a thoughtfully designed **physical journal** for writers, thinkers, and creatives.
+The companion website — [forthebooks.co](https://forthebooks.co) — is a clean, modern landing page built to market and showcase the journal’s value and purpose.

 ---